 Two critical benefits management truths:

-- Benefits realization needs to start from the very early stages of a project
+- Benefits realisation needs to start from the very early stages of a project.

-- Benefits are mostly realized long past project closure.
+- Organisations mostly realise their benefits long past project closure.

 We’ll talk more about these myths and truths in the sections below.